apotheon/shafd/README.md

 ### De Facto POSIX/Unix Auxiliary File Standard

-For decades, a set of common practices has evolved that developers of user applications for POSIX/Unix platforms providing fair portability, easily discoverable structure, modularity, and convenience for both developers and users.
+For decades, a set of common practices has evolved that developers of user applications for POSIX/Unix platforms employ to provide fair portability, easily discoverable structure, modularity, and convenience for both developers and users.
 These common practices have not been defined by a formalized standard, but a de facto standard has arisen as an emergent phenomenon over a period of decades.
 This de facto standard generally possesses the following
 characteristics:

 * traditional